Skip to main content

 What Causes Relapses?

 Substance use disorders are chronic diseases with the threat of the brain relapsing to initiate cravings and urges for the eliminated substance.
-However, building a strong foundation with a solid treatment plan and relapse prevention plan provides additional security measures to protect recovery.
+However, building a strong foundation with a solid treatment plan, relapse prevention plan, and potentially sober living houses provides additional security measures to protect recovery.
 The plan must include vital knowledge for identifying the signs and symptoms of a possible threat to relapse.
 Most importantly, practicing positive coping skills, including meditation and staying in the present moment, are invaluable tools for checking the possibility of relapse.

 A lack of humility in recovery and understanding the possibility of relapse as a continual threat is another cause of relapse.
 In addition, those who have completed a treatment program must acknowledge the need for vigilance against triggers, cravings, and urges to use again.
 The lack of humility and preparation for the moment can be a vulnerable time when triggers pop up and if desires or urges occur through unhealed and still altered brain pathways.
 As a result, a relapse prevention plan provides for these vulnerable moments to encourage continued sobriety.